-2. Minutes of previous meeting
+- 2. Minutes of previous meeting

 - 3. Report of the Research Working Group

 - 4. Report of the Innovation Working Group

-- 5. Actions/outcomes from previous meeting
+- 5. Report of the Graduate School

-- 6. Submitted papers
+- 6. Actions/outcomes from previous meeting

-- 7. Any other business
+- 7. Submitted papers8.
+Any other business

-- 8. Date and time of next meeting
+- 9. Date and time of next meeting